SVA – Consensus Indicates Potential -34.9% Downside

-SVA found using ticker (SVA) now have 5 analysts in total covering the stock.
+SVA with ticker code (SVA) now have 5 analysts in total covering the stock.
 The consensus rating is ‘Buy’.
-The range between the high target price and low target price is between 6 and 3 calculating the mean target price we have 4.21.
-Given that the stocks previous close was at 6.47 this is indicating there is a potential downside of -34.9%.
-The day 50 moving average is 6.47 and the 200 day moving average is 6.47.
-The market capitalisation for the company is $642m.
+The range between the high target price and low target price is between 6 and 3 with a mean TP of 4.21.
+Now with the previous closing price of 6.47 this now indicates there is a potential downside of -34.9%.
+The 50 day MA is 6.47 and the 200 day moving average is 6.47.
+The market cap for the company is $642m.
 Company Website: 0

 The potential market cap would be $418m based on the market concensus.